 The utilitarian calculus developed by Bentham – his famous ‘Greatest Happiness Principle' - counts both the pain and the pleasure of each individual and then ranks different possible states of the world in terms of the sum total of pleasure minus pain they contain.
 Singer appears to retain the hedonic focus of Bentham while asserting that the only thing we should count is suffering.
 Although he identifies the moral status of animals with their capacity for suffering and enjoyment, the actual principle he repeatedly advances only concerns the minimisation of suffering:

 Turning back to animals, even if we were to succeed in eliminating the livestock industry as Singer hopes, this should be only the start if we take our obligation to minimise suffering seriously.
-For the world would still be drenched in the suffering of wild animals - their hunger, fear, cold, injuries, parasites, and so on - which is arguably much greater than the sum of pleasure.
+For the world would still be drenched in the suffering of wild animals - their hunger, fear, cold, injuries, parasites, and so on.
 By Singer's logic we should presumably try to eliminate that too.
 Singer suggests that this would constitute playing God, and is beyond humanity's capacities.
 But I think it is something we would actually be rather good at.
 We have after all already saved numerous species from suffering - such as the Dodo.

-The phenomenological experience of pain is an evolved feature of most vertebrate species, and perhaps at least some others, presumably because it informs individuals of physical injury in time for them to do something about it and this makes survival more likely.
+The phenomenological experience of pain is an evolved feature of vertebrate species and cephalopods, presumably because it informs individuals of physical injury in time for them to do something about it and this makes survival more likely.
 It follows that members of these species all feel pain on a regular basis, that pain is a natural feature of the natural world (and part of the modern problem of evil that theists have to deal with).

 Yet, if suffering is bad in itself, why does it matter whether it is brought about by disease, weather, accident, hunger and predators in the wild or overcrowding and beak cutting in industrial farms?
 At least it is not clear to me why we should follow Singer in only taking human induced suffering seriously.
 Utilitarianism as a doctrine is supposed to be focused on realising the state of the world one considers best, without consideration of how that state is brought about.
 Indeed the narrowness of moral reasoning imposed by this informational restriction is a standard objection to utilitarianism, since it requires ignoring agent relativity (the moral intuition that it matters who is the one to do something or to whom something is done), and also issues like fairness, backward-looking reasons like promises, and categorical principles like ‘Don't torture'.